wmww/Pinecone/tutorials/5_temporary_hacks.md

 ## Strings and Text
 Strings (and even chars) are not yet implemented.
 You can however print text to the screen with the `printc` function.
 You send it an Int and it prints the ASCII character of that Int without a newline afterwords.

+## Input
+Again, full support is not yet there, but you can call the function `inputInt` to get a number from the user.